rcfgroup/headfake/README.md

 Key features include:

-* Extensible field types to handle generation of different types of data.
+* Extensible field types to handle generation of differentw types of data.

 * Template-based config which automatically constructs the Python class tree in order to then perform the data generation.